tu-team/2/doc/emotions/emotional thinking model/computational emotional thinking model.md

  1. Fear/Terror
  1. Shame/Humiliation

 This group of affects does match the basic Plutchik's emotions except for humiliation that could be interpreted as contempt.
+Complete mapping description is presented below.

 #### Emotions in six thinking levels

+This is attempt to synthesize theory based on three approaches.
+First of all we described Plutchik's feedback loops[nature_of_emotion] in Minsky's six thinking levels.

 ![Emotions in model of six thinking levels](six levels of emotions.png)

+First stimulus is apprised: _TBD_

 ### Stimulus appraisal and stimulus cognition